DEFRA/waste-carriers-acceptance-tests/README.md

 [![Build Status](https://travis-ci.com/DEFRA/waste-carriers-acceptance-tests.svg?branch=main)](https://travis-ci.com/DEFRA/waste-carriers-acceptance-tests)
 [![security](https://hakiri.io/github/DEFRA/waste-carriers-acceptance-tests/main.svg)](https://hakiri.io/github/DEFRA/waste-carriers-acceptance-tests/main)

-If your business carries waste then it could require a waste carriers licence.
+If your business carries waste in England then you need to register the activity with the Environment Agency.

-This project contains the acceptance tests for the Waste carriers digital service.
+This project contains the acceptance tests for the Waste Carriers digital service.
 It is built around [Quke](https://github.com/DEFRA/quke), a Ruby gem that simplifies the process of writing and running Cucumber acceptance tests.

 ## Pre-requisites

-This project is setup to run against version 2.4.2 of Ruby.
+This project is setup to run against version 2.7.1 of Ruby.
 The rest of the pre-requisites are the same as those for [Quke](https://github.com/DEFRA/quke#pre-requisites).

 Also some of the [rake](https://github.com/ruby/rake) tasks (to see the available list call `bundle exec rake -T`) and `config.yml` files assume you have the Waste Carriers [Vagrant](https://www.vagrantup.com/) environment running locally.
 Contact [Alan Cruikshanks](https://github.com/Cruikshanks) for details if unsure.